mustberuss/patentsview/api-changes-2021.md

     ~~~~

 ## TODOS
 1. Vignettes and examples need updating, some may not be possible due to the api change, like searching inventors by location.
+No errors are thrown by citation-networks.Rmd.orig but there are differences in the output.
+Seems to work locally but not by workflow
 2. Make sure that all the comments have been updated.
-3. Paging isn't quite right, making a second request if all_pages = TRUE also seems to be sending offset:0, size:25 the first time and offset 0, size 25, per_page:10000, page:1
+3. Paging isn't quite right, repeats first request if all_pages = TRUE
 4. Test throttling- possibly set all_pages = TRUE with a small per_page.
-Remove Sys.sleep(3) in search-pv.R
+Removed Sys.sleep(3) in search-pv.R
 5. Check if we need to do anything about JSON on Posts (#6 at the top of the page)
-6. Test that what comes back from the api calls matches the spreadsheet (singular/plural thing mentioned above)
+6. Test that what comes back from the api calls matches the spreadsheet (singular/plural thing mentioned above) There's a link to the spreadsheet at the bottom of https://patentsview.org/apis/purpose
 7. Implement the warning mentioned above (second change to the options parameter)
 8. Check if the location specific error checking is still needed (throw_if_loc_error() in process-error.R).
 The locations endpoint won't return as many fields as before.
 9. Add a warning message if the http status 403 Incorrect/Missing API Key is received.
 The api key must be in the environment at start up, so a 403 on a query should only be returned if it is invalid.